 Consumers are shopping at multiple retail outlets these days, so a retailer that is committed to flavor and is known for consistently ripe fruit can capture more of the consumer’s dollar and beat the competition.

 The pear industry uses the term conditioned to describe pears that have been brought to the “just starting to ripen” state.
 The conditioning process is a completely natural one.
 Pears are placed in a ripening room, warmed to room temperature, and treated with ethylene (which naturally occurs in fruit as it ripens).
 They are then cooled back down.
 Conditioned pears that are cooled to 32F to 34F will stay firm throughout the storage and shipping process and won’t dramatically ripen further until placed back at room temperature.

 Conditioned pears can provide more consistent texture and flavor throughout the box or load.
 Conditioning can also enhance the sweet and juicy flavor pears are known for, providing an enjoyable eating experience and bringing shoppers back for more.

 It’s easier to condition pears than retailers think and the rewards are big.
 In-store research has shown that ripe pears can outsell unripe pears by 19.5% (Nielsen Perishable Group, 2012).

-One retailer that is working with Pear Bureau Northwest reported a 35% increase in Green Anjou sales each year while merchandising conditioned pears.
+One retailer reports their volumes each year to Pear Bureau Northwest reported a 35% increase in Green Anjou sales each year while merchandising conditioned pears.
 That is a total 212% after just four years.